Man admits sex offences against girl at St Peter's School in York

-A MAN who used to work at St Peter's School in York has admitted sexually assaulting a girl at the school.
+A MAN who used to work at St Peter's School in York has admitted having sexual activity with a girl at the school.

-Thomas James Marriott, 37, pleaded guilty to two offences of sexual assault of a girl at the school when he was in a position of trust towards her.
+Thomas James Marriott, 37, pleaded guilty to two offences of sexual activity with a girl at the school when he was in a position of trust towards her.

 He denied five other sexual charges where a girl was the complainant.